CI-CMG/csb-validator/README.md

 # csb-validator
-csb-validator is a command-line utility designed to validate GeoJSON files containing crowdsourced bathymetry (CSB) data.
-It enforces strict data integrity rules to ensure compliance with Crowbar and CSB 3.1 specifications
+csb-validator is a fast, Python-based command-line tool for validating geospatial files, including GeoJSON, XYZ-style JSON, and related formats used in Crowbar.
+It enforces key data quality rules and is designed to run on many files at once, validating all features asynchronously for efficiency.

 ## What are we validating?

+For each Feature in a supported file, the following fields are checked:

 | Field       | Requirement                                                               |
 |-------------|---------------------------------------------------------------------------|